rust-lang/rfcs/text/0000-rand-core.md

 This particular design seems to reasonably well meet all design requirements while remaining reasonably simple, but is not obviously *the best option*.

-There are several suggestions for the semantic meaning of `CryptoRng` above, but no real resolution.
-Hopefully the community can provide some useful suggestions here.
-My personal preference would be to make `CryptoRng` use the relatively low bar of "no known feasible attack or significant weakness" as mentioned above.
-I suspect opinions will differ on this.
+There are several suggestions for the semantic meaning of `CryptoRng` above.
+The most requested seems to be "something suitable for cryptography" or "well studied algorithms designed for cryptography", but this is a bit vague.

 The `Error` type needs to be defined.